taljacob2/git-merge-and-ignore/README.md

 ## How To Use

-You can now `git merge` and ignore incoming changes for files you wish to preserver theirs state, you can do this for as many files as you want:
+You can now `git merge` and ignore incoming changes for files / folders you wish to preserver theirs state, you can do this for as many files as you want:

 For example:
 ```